 - It is even foreshadowed earlier in the movie that actually winning the final isn't important when Carter asks his team who won the previous years and none of them can remember.

 - The original The Bad News Bears.
 They lose the big game but still feel like they won.

 - In Whip It, they lose the final match but the protagonist has won the respect and approval of her parents and peers.

 - Rocky and Rocky Balboa both have this as the point, with Based on a True Story on the first film to boot.
 The titular boxer scores a personal victory for himself just for going the whole length of the fight, even if he then loses by decision.

-- In Mr. 3000, the main character never actually reaches 3000 base hits, giving up his last opportunity in a sacrifice bunt because its better for the team if he bunts.
+- In Mr. 3000, the main character never actually reaches 3000 base hits, giving up his last opportunity in a sacrifice bunt because it's better for the team if he bunts.
 He is still in a good life position afterward, and helped his team to learn some things and win their last game.

 - School of Rock: The School loses at the Battle of the Bands, but everyone loves them, and they get a nice future in the closing credits.